 Alton Natural Gas Storage will consist of:

-- Lateral gas pipeline linking the Alton facility with the Maritimes and Northeast Pipeline natural gas transmission system
+- Lateral gas pipeline linking the Alton facility with the Maritimes & Northeast Pipeline natural gas transmission system

 - Water pipelines from the facility to the convergence of the Shubenacadie and Stewiacke Rivers for the cavern development process

 The project has received all environmental and major regulatory approvals to proceed with development.
 Construction at the site, which included clearing, facility pads and roads, started in 2008.
-Drilling has been completed on the three natural gas storage salt caverns and brining is expected to start in 2017.
+Drilling has been completed on the three natural gas storage salt caverns and the start date for brining is being determined.